-As we mentioned above shared hosting is one of the more commonly available hosting packages offering a high performance product in the lower price range in terms of hosting fees.
-As well as being cheap it is also easy to use and is perfectly suited to those just starting out in the world of hosting.
-As with all things there are some negatives thrown into the mix along with the positives, as shared hosting relies on everyone using the same server security can be more easily compromised with this type of hosting.
+As we mentioned above shared hosting is one of the more commonly available hosting packages.
+This option offers a high performance product in the lower price range in terms of hosting fees.
+As well as being cheap, it is also easy to use and is perfectly suited to those just starting out in the world of hosting.
+As with all things, there are some negatives thrown into the mix along with the positives!
+As shared hosting relies on everyone using the same server, security can be more easily compromised with this type of hosting.
 Going back to the 'shopping centre' analogy above - shared hosting can be thought of as renting a single unit within the shopping centre.

 Virtual Private Server (VPS) Hosting

-VPS hosting essentially 'splits up' a physical server into several virtual servers, each of these virtual servers are then assigned to a client.
-In essence this means that a client has their own server but at the same time they are actually sharing a physical server with other clients.
-This type of hosting can be thought of as being somewhere between shared hosting and dedicated hosting (which we will come to soon) as there is more security offered by this type of hosting although a website can still be affected by issues that would be encountered at a shared host level (traffic spikes, slow speed due to other users etc).
+VPS hosting essentially 'splits up' a physical server into several virtual servers.
+Each of these virtual servers are then assigned to a client.
+In essence, this means that a client has their own server, but at the same time they are actually sharing a physical server with other clients.
+This type of hosting can be thought of as being somewhere between shared hosting and dedicated hosting (which we will come to soon).
+In general, there is more security offered by this type of hosting, although a website can still be affected by issues that would be encountered at a shared host level (traffic spikes, slow speed due to influxes of users etc).

 Dedicated Server Hosting

-Cloud hosting involves the use of multiple servers (a cloud) teaming together to host a group of websites.
-In terms of performance cloud hosting is one of the best hosting methods available due to the availability of the cloud of servers - this eliminates the effect of traffic spikes and rapid traffic influxes by diverting the traffic through a network rather than only having one server to work with.
-In terms of price this method of hosting is slightly more expensive than shared hosting but is a lot cheaper than dedicated server hosting.
+Cloud hosting involves the use of multiple servers (a cloud), teaming together to host a group of websites.
+In terms of performance, cloud hosting is one of the best hosting methods available.
+This is mainly due to the availability of the cloud of servers.
+This eliminates the effect of traffic spikes and rapid traffic influxes.
+It does this by diverting the traffic through a network of servers, rather than only having one server to work with.
+In terms of price, this method of hosting is slightly more expensive than shared hosting, but is a lot cheaper than dedicated server hosting.

 The explanations of each hosting type are very brief, there's much more to each as you can imagine!
-The type of hosting that you choose to use is entirely based on how much you are looking to spend, what the purpose of your website is (business? pleasure?) and how experienced you are within the world of hosting/websites.
-In the next part of this series of articles we will go on to explain a little more about domains and some other aspects around web hosting.
+The type of hosting that you choose to use is entirely based on how much you are looking to spend.
+Important factors when choosing a type of hosting are, 'what the purpose of your website is' (business? pleasure?), and 'how experienced you are within the world of hosting/websites'.
+In the next part of this series of articles, we will go on to explain a little more about domains and some other aspects around web hosting.